Skip to main content

 The Standard's Key Events

-1906 — Oregon Life Insurance Company is founded by Leo Samuel.
+1906 — Oregon Life Insurance Company is founded by Leo Samuel and led by its first president, Abbot L. Mills.

 1929 — Oregon Life becomes a mutual company, owned by its policyholders.
 The company changes its name to Oregon Mutual Life.